clbanning/mxj/readme.md

    - If the element is a simple element and has attributes, the element value is given the key `#text` for its `map[string]interface{}` representation.
 (See the 'atomFeedString.xml' test data, below.)
+   - XML comments, directives, and process instructions are ignored.

 Using NewXmlSeq()